 Westchester Buddhist Center offers a sequence of courses providing an overview of the Buddhist path from start to finish, as presented by Chögyam Trungpa Rinpoche.
-The curriculum is designed to guide students through the progression of topics that constitute the 3-yana view of Tibetan Buddhism, with an emphasis on joining intellectual understanding with meditation practice.
+The curriculum is designed to guide students through the progression of topics that constitute the 3-yana, or gradual stage, view of Tibetan Buddhism, with an emphasis on joining intellectual understanding with meditation practice.

 For Fall 2019, we are offering:

 Sunday afternoons at Eileen Fisher headquarters in Irvington, 12:30-2:30 pm: